 In February 2010, Friends held a novel fundraiser – A Feast-ival of Chocolate.
 Community members were invited to participate in one of two ways: to share favorite chocolate recipes with others or to join the Friends and taste and rate the decadent treats.
 Local grocers and specialty shops donated gift baskets as raffle prizes and three winners with the best chocolate recipes received coupons for the Friends Spring Book Sale.
 The tasteful program was fun for all and once again demonstrated that the Friends is a talented group with the ability not only to imagine a new program, but also to implement it.

 In 2012, Friends helped to celebrate the Library’s 75th anniversary with a benefit, The Jewel of Shaker.
 The benefit committee, chaired by Susan Gall under the leadership of President Bette Bonder, raised $7,500 for the library.

 In 2014, Friends organized a winter Friends-raising party called, “Literary Libations” a cocktail benefit loosely based on the book, Hemingway and Bailey’s Bartending Guide to Great American Writers.
 The night was such a success that the Friends planned Literary Libations II in 2015 based on the Book Tequila Mockingbird.
-In 2016, Literary Libations III will take a Shakespearean turn with the book, Shakespeare, Not Stirred.
+In 2016, Literary Libations III took a Shakespearean turn with the book, Shakespeare, Not Stirred.

-Thirty five years is not a long time, but in that time, Friends has donated more than half a million dollars to the library.
+Forty-one years is not a long time, but in that time, Friends has donated more than half a million dollars to the library.
 Friends is the enterprising group that helps to sustain the library and the go-to group when something is needed.
 That is certainly CNN and Post-It-Note worthy, and it all started with a small group of thoughtful, committed citizens who most certainly have changed the Shaker Library world!